legendcodermartino1245/ldac-optimization-guide/README.md

 - Bits Per Sample → "Use System Selection"
 - Playback Quality → "Best Effort"

-This needs to be done for all previously via developer options controlled codecs
+This needs to be done for all codecs previously controlled via Developer Options

 > ✅ *You can safely leave Developer Options enabled — just make sure all codec-related settings are returned to default.
 No harm is done if they’re inactive.*